 Cost to participate in paid ads using Google AdWords or Bing Ads which provide sponsor results in many search engines and participating sites is based on several factors.
 You must determine the number of phrases you wish to promote, the cost of the particular keyword you wish to promote, the position you wish to maintain,.the frequency of the clicks plus the amount you are willing to spend on a monthly basis.
 We can typically work within any reasonable budget you set.
 Keep in mind a starting number would be no lower than $500.00.
 This would give you $16.00 a day budget.
 How long this lasts per day is based on your cost per click witch varies by industry and competition for the phrases.

 PageRank is specific to the Google search engine.
 PageRank is part of a complex algorithm so we’ll just touch on the basics here.
 Essentially, Google looks at all the sites that are linked to you.
-If those site are high ranking, high traffic, high relevancy sites you will in turn get a higher page rank.
-If you link to lower page ranking sites at the other end of the spectrum, in turn your page ranking could be lower and your position will therefore be lower in the rankings.
+If those sites are high ranking, high traffic, high relevancy sites you will, in turn, get a higher page rank.
+If you link to lower page ranking sites at the other end of the spectrum, in turn, your page ranking could be lower and your position will, therefore, be lower in the rankings.
 This is only one of many measurements and tests Google performs on your site, many of which are closely guarded secrets of Google.

 Note: This term is depreciated and is sometimes used loosely among SEO companies.
 Essentially it means page score.

-Off site factors include having links from sites that are know spamming sites, Linking from “Bad Neighborhoods, Blog Spam and Article spam.
+Off-site factors include having links from sites that are known spamming sites, Linking from “Bad Neighborhoods, Blog Spam and Article spam.